Ramelteon isn’t a bad drug. It’s just that its very existence stands as a condemnation of the entire medical system.

 This is why the story of Ramelteon scares me so much – not because it’s a bad drug, because it isn’t.
 But because one of the most basic and useful human hormones got completely excluded from medicine just because it didn’t have a drug company to push it.
 And the only way it managed to worm its way back in was to have a pharmaceutial company spend a decade and several hundred million dollars to tweak its chemical structure very slightly, patent it, and market it as a hot new drug at a 2000% markup.

-I’m not knocking the pharmaceutical companies – they didn’t do a think to suppress melatonin.
+I’m not knocking the pharmaceutical companies – they didn’t do a thing to suppress melatonin.
 All they did was notice that doctors were too dumb to use melatonin on their own and figure out a way around that problem.

 And this is not an isolated incident.
 For example, on the rare occasions psychiatrists remember that folic acid exists at all they prescribe Deplin ($100/month, prescription only) instead of the chemically identical l-methylfolate ($5/month, over the counter).